Issue Arises When Building A Desktop App Using Electron And Electron-Builder

 }

+Now we are good to go.
 The second issue that I faced was using third-party UI libraries like semantic-uiant-design was that even after installing the dependencies the imports of their CSS files in the index.tsx was not working.

 import 'react-datepicker/dist/react-datepicker.css';